ARM-software/AVH/DoxyGen/simulation/src/using.md

  - **mps3_board.telnetterminal0.start_telnet=0** disables the Telnet connectivity.
  - **mps3_board.uart0.out_file=-** UART output is send to stdout.
  - **mps3_board.visualisation.disable-visualisation=1** disables the graphical user interface of the FVP.
+ - **cpu0.semihosting-enable=1** enables \ref semihosting "semihosting in the FVP".

+Note that instances implemented in the model can be obtained with the command option `--list-instances` that returns instance names and corresponding Fast Model component type, version and brief description.
+Section [Fast Models components](https://developer.arm.com/documentation/100964/latest/Fast-Models-components) explains all the components available with FastModel technology and can be used for finding more information about a specific instance in the FVP.

+For additional details also see chapter [Configuring the model](https://developer.arm.com/documentation/100966/latest/Getting-Started-with-Fixed-Virtual-Platforms/Configuring-the-model) in the Getting Started with Fixed Virtual Platforms Guide.

+# Useful Hints and Tips {#Hints}

+Below are some useful tips for using FVP models in common AVH scenarios.

-## Execution stop
+## Execution stop {#stop}

 Embedded applications typically run with an infinite loop that ensures continuous program execution.
 But for executing regression tests as part of Continuous Integration (CI) workflows it is often required that program execution is stopped after a test is completed, so that the next test can be started.

 FVP models have `shutdown_on_eot` parameter that enables simple implementation of such program exit.
-The parameter should be set in the model configuration file (*fvp_config.txt* explained above), for example for VHT_Corstone_SSE-300:
+The parameter should be set in the \ref Config, for example for VHT_Corstone_SSE-300:

 ```
 mps3_board.uart0.shutdown_on_eot=1   # (bool, init-time) default = '0' : Shutdown simulation when a EOT (ASCII 4) char is transmitted (useful for regression tests when semihosting is not available)